gmrandazzo/libscientific/paper.md

 # Acknowledgements

-Libcientific was born as an open-source project from the Ph.D. thesis of the author Giuseppe Marco Randazzo.
+libscientific was born as an open-source project from the Ph.D. thesis of the author Giuseppe Marco Randazzo.
 The author acknowledges the support from the University of Perugia, the valuable code review made by the people from Freaknet Medialab, and the bug reports from the whole open-source community using this library.

 # References